 3. Organized and HIPAA-compliant storage

 And just because they can access documents from anywhere does not mean they are stored unsafely. pdfFiller stores documents in HIPAA-approved, US-based Amazon S3 data centers and gives users the option of setting up encrypted folders for added protection.
 Additionally, once a document is completed and signed, it is no longer available for editing.
-These measures ensure completed documents cannot be tampered with and can only be accessed by those with permission, following HIPAA regulations.
+These measures ensure that completed documents cannot be tampered with and can only be accessed by those with permission, following HIPAA regulations.

 4. Relief for healthcare workers